Leverege/amplify-docs/docs/architecture/network/index.md

 # Networks

 A Network represents a source of device data.
 When a device needs to be contacted, the Network is used as the target.
-In particular, messages are published to the <networkId>-outbound topic.
+In particular, messages are published to the `<networkId>-outbound topic`.
 The ingestion service setup to manage that network's data can listen on this topic and then communicate appropriately to the source server.
 The Network ID is also part external identity of a Device.

 Inside the Leverege Stack, devices (and many other elements of a project) are assigned a Base62 UUID.
 Base62 IDs consist of the capital letters A-Z, the lower case letters a-z, and the numbers 0–9.
 It is a binary-to-text encoding schemes that represent binary data in an ASCII string format.
 An example of a UUID is **1pTW01YR4mUAEbcHhbXHk8**.
 But these IDs are not how devices refer to themselves when sending a message, or how users refer to a device when they need to interact with it.

-Our example tracker from the cow solution sends an IMEI as its identifier when it reports.
-A farm hand might pair a tracker to a cow by scanning a QR code or typing an ID from a label printed on the tracker.
-For this project, let’s assume the cow trackers have a QR code which encodes the serial number of the tracker.
+Revisiting our farm example, you'll remember that we mentioned our tracker had an IMEI that was used as its identifier (deviceId) when it reported.
+Trackers also usually have some type of label on the hardware, which frequently include a QR code or barcode for scanning purposes.
+In our farm example, let's assume the tracker has a QR code which encodes a serial number used to identify the tracker.
+This is a different ID than the IMEI & the UUID.
+It's common that IoT devices have multiple IDs they go by.

 Networks let us define how our internal devices will be mapped onto the the source, and set up messaging topics that allow communication with the device using these external names.